Philip Sallon: Personal

 Sallon can be described as one of the original 'gay punks'.
 He currently resides alone in St John's Wood, London.

 In April 2011, he was the victim of a homophobic hate related crime when he was attacked in Piccadilly by two unknown male assailants.

 Blitz Kids

-The Blitz Kids were a group of young people who frequented a weekly Blitz club-night in Covent Garden, London in 1979–80, and are credited with starting the New Romantic sub-cultural movement.
+The Blitz Kids were a group of young people who frequented a weekly club-night at Blitz in Covent Garden, London in 1979–80, and are credited with starting the New Romantic sub-cultural movement.
 Sallon was a core member of the group that included the founders Rusty Egan and Steve Strange, and also included Boy George, Marilyn and Alice Temple, Perri Lister, Princess Julia, and Martin Degville (later to be the frontman of Tony James' Sigue Sigue Sputnik).

 The Blitz club was located between two notable art colleges (St Martin's School and Central School) and became an experimental melting-pot for student fashion designers who influenced London fashion during the 1980s.
 Known fashion students who attended the club included Stephen Jones, David Holah, Stevie Stewart, John Galliano, and Darla Jane Gilroy.